carpentries-incubator/docker-introduction/_extras/e03-sequence-alignment.md

 ~~~
 {: .output}

-We can then look just at the bottom of the resulting alignment file:
+We can then look at the bottom of the resulting alignment file:

 ~~~
 $ tail gip-glp2.needle